DenisOstr/vcolor-picker/README.md

 $ yarn add vcolor-picker
 ```

+## Examples

-## Here is a simple examples of vcolor-picker being used in an app:
+Here is a simple examples of vcolor-picker being used in an app:

 ### Options API